optimistic-updt/cli-term-deposit/README.md

 ### non-fonctionnal

 - project is will not be used as a library
+- the naming chosen within the project is considering that the project is self-contained and not part of a bigger codebase
 - project setup is done for a minimal setup, not a full blown development environment

 ## Contribute